Causes and Solutions of Rotten Egg Odor in Hot Water System

 The most common reason for such smell in water is anaerobic bacteria.
-These bacteria are found in some water that readily react with the aluminum and magnesium sacrificial anodes which are used in most water heaters to bring forth hydrogen sulfide gas.
-This leads to the smell of classic rotten egg in hot water.
-This issue is very common in well systems water supply, both in private or municipal.
+These bacteria are found in some water that readily reacts with the aluminum and magnesium sacrificial anodes which are used in most water heaters to bring forth hydrogen sulfide gas.
+This leads to the smell of classic rotten eggs in hot water.
+This issue is very common in well systems water supply, both in private and municipal.

 What you should avoid

-Often plumbers and handymen advise to remove the sacrificial anodes from hot water system to resolve the problem of smelly water.
+Often plumbers and handymen advise removing the sacrificial anodes from the hot water system to resolve the problem of smelly water.
 Initially, this might solve the problem, but may raise another trouble in long run, i.e. rusting.
 You may find your heating device rusting out in record time, voiding the set warranty.

 Furthermore, people also commit the mistake of replacing a magnesium anode with an aluminum one.
-This doesn't solve the problem rather produce rotten eggs like smell just as magnesium.
+This doesn't solve the problem but rather produces rotten eggs that smell just like magnesium.